DavisVaughan/extrachecks/README.md

 I updated the license year to 2020 and resubmit the package in.
-I then nicely replied directly to my reviewer and thanked them for catching the year discrepency, and then asked them if they could help me push the package through without needing another review, since that was the only change that had to be made.
+I then nicely replied directly to my reviewer and thanked them for catching the year discrepancy, and then asked them if they could help me push the package through without needing another review, since that was the only change that had to be made.